hughperkins/tf-coriander/README.md

 ### Pre-requisites

-- ubuntu 16.04 64-bit (might work on other platforms, but not tested)
+- Ubuntu 16.04 64-bit (might work on other platforms, but not tested)
+  - I hope to target also Mac, and you can help me to tweak some of the `BUILD` rules for Mac if you want
-- normal non-gpu tensorflow prerequisites, for building from source
+- normal non-GPU tensorflow prerequisites for building from source
-- NVIDIA® CUDA™ toolkit 7.5, at /usr/local/cuda-7.5
+- NVIDIA® CUDA™ toolkit 7.5, at `/usr/local/cuda-7.5`
 - when you run `./configure`, you can put `n` for cuda, gpu etc
 - following needs to be installed, in addition to standard tensorflow non-gpu pre-requisites:
 ```